FOUND SUBJECTS at the Moonspeaker

 I am not even concerned about how this college student accidentally gamed the hacker news blog ranking algorithm.
 So far it doesn't look like there are plans afoot to revise that, perhaps because it is too early for them to have composed a response.
 Ranking algorithms do odd things all the time, and these days are often machine learning algorithms themselves, which means they share all the issues that Janelle Shane has explained so well on her blog, ai weirdness and in her book, You Look Like a Thing and I Love You.
 The issues are not effectively sinister in this case either, they are probably related to memory limits and maybe even that machine learning programs might just find the output of other machine learning programs to be best of all.
 That would be an interesting meta-question to try to suss out an answer to.
 I find it intuitively plausible that machine learning algorithms would rank the product of other machine learning algorithms above that of humans.
 Of course, our intuition can lead us astray, so this is a hypothesis that needs to be seriously tested, not concluded glibly from this incident.

 Nor am I perturbed that only a small number of commenters questioned the authenticity of the GPT-3 generated blog posts.
 I think it is statistically accurate to say that it is typical for only a few people to realize something is awry in an otherwise superficially plausible blog or other document or story.
 No, what perturbs me is that so many people, instead of hearing them out and considering whether they might be right, promptly voted those people's comments down.
 In effect a bunch of people shouted "Shut up, it's on the web, it's a blog, and hacker news rated it highly.
 Of course this is a real thing providing meaningful information and advice."
-This isn't going anywhere the issues with the pseudo-blog's topic areas of productivity and self-help, which constitute two of the biggest snake oil condiments of the whole internet.
+This isn't going anywhere near the issues with the pseudo-blog's topic areas of productivity and self-help, which constitute two of the biggest snake oil condiments of the whole internet.
 This tells me that if nothing else, a significant number of people attracted to and sympathetic with venture capitalist outfits like y combinator, the owner of hacker news, have serious critical thinking problems.
 And not a few of those people are working in "tech."
 (Top)

 Critical Concerns (2022-01-10)